- Research article

 Internal hernias occur after Roux-en-Y gastric bypass surgery (RYGB) when small bowel herniates into the intermesenteric spaces that have been created.
 The closure technique used is related to the internal hernia risks outcomes.
 Using a non-resorbable double layered suture, this risk can be significantly reduced from 8.9 to 2.5% in the first three postoperative years.
 By closing over a BIO mesh, the risk might be reduced even more.

 Two large private hospitals specialized in bariatric surgery.

-The glued RYGB patients showed 25% of patients with an internal hernia (14%) or open Peterson’s space compared to 0.5% of patients (p < 0.001) who had a combined sutured and BIO Mesh Closure of their Peterson’s space defect.
-Although this was an ideal technique for Peterson’s space, it led to 1% of entero-enterostomy kinking due to the firm adhesion formation.
+The glued RYGB patients showed 25% of patients with an internal hernia (14%) or open Petersen’s space compared to 0.5% of patients (p < 0.001) who had a combined sutured and BIO Mesh Closure of their Petersen’s space defect.
+Although this was an ideal technique for Petersen’s space, it led to 1% of entero-enterostomy kinking due to the firm adhesion formation.